SilenceGTX/Mel_Rent_Map/README.md

 How to get the data:
 ---
 Just use Google API service.
 I used GooglePlaces library to get the coordinates of infrastructures.
 You will need to apply for Google API service to get an api_key if you would like to use GooglePlaces.
-There is a 12 months free trial for this service.
+There is a 12 months free trial for this service. https://blog.csdn.net/dongyouyuan/article/details/76618442 This is an article about how to apply and use Google Map API.
+I followed parts of its methods.

 We used text_search function in GooglePlaces to search the key words.
 However, there is a 20 results limit in a page, so I used pagetoken to get more results, but the upper limit is 60 results.